Consumer AppTV CompanionConcept SprintMobile

 Social & Shared Viewing

-ocial & Shared Viewing New features like "Friends Recommend" allowed users to see what others were watching and share playlists—bringing a more human layer to the platform.
+Features such as “Friends Recommend” introduced lightweight social interactions, allowing users to see what others were watching and share curated playlists.
+The aim was to add a human layer to the viewing experience without overcomplicating the interface.

 Emotion-Based Recommendations